validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 ### Coverage estimates
-Coverage estimation was done at the state level. <a href="#TAB8">Table 8</a> presents the results.
+Coverage estimation was done at the state level.
+[Table 8](#TAB8) presents the results.
 Bauchi has the highest coverage estimate at 56.9% while Sokoto has the lowest coverage estimate at 5.3%.

 <a name="TAB8"></a>
 **Table 8:** Coverage estimates per state